-Students enrolled in college courses while at a regionally accredited high school may enroll as a freshman student.
+Students enrolled in college courses while at a regionally accredited high school may enroll as freshman students.
 Students must provide an official academic transcript from both institutions (high school and college).
 Students may receive college credits for these courses provided they are not remedial, and students receive grades of "C" or better.